NervanaSystems/he-transformer/examples/MobileNetV2/README.md

 --batch_size=2048
 ```

 6a.
-To try on a lagrer model, call:
+To try on a larger model, call:
   ```bash
   STOP_CONST_FOLD=1 \
   OMP_NUM_THREADS=56 \